Domino’s Pizza drivers must be treated as PAYE workers, franchisee told

 In proceedings against the Revenue Commissioners, Karshan (Midlands) Ltd, trading as Domino’s Pizza, had challenged an Appeal Commissioner’s finding that drivers working in 2010/11 under contracts “of” services were taxable workers paying PAYE and national insurance.

-Karshan claimed they operated under contracts “for” services, were therefore self-employed, and responsible for their own tax deductions.
+Karshan claimed the drivers operated under contracts “for” services, were therefore self-employed, and responsible for their own tax deductions.

 On Friday, Mr Justice Tony O’Connor rejected the company’s appeal brought against an October 2018 Appeals Commissioner’s finding.